insign/server-for-web/README.md

 * `--no-beanstalkd` - don't install or configure beanstalkd
 * `--key-only=` - put here (with quotes) your personal ssh pubkey if you want to disable login using password. _**WARNING**: Be sure to know what you are doing._
 * `--reboot` - reboot the system at the end of the script executation.
 Normally should **_not_** be used.
+* `--human` - If there is a human waiting for the end.
+Then enters new terminal.

 ## Examples
 #### Directly from you computer